M-O-Marmalade/ConArtist/README.md

 <img src="https://raw.githubusercontent.com/M-O-Marmalade/ConArtist/main/logo.png" width="150">

 # ConArtist
-C++ Console/Terminal game development library, designed to help developers write straightforward, portable game code.
+C++ Console/Terminal game development library.
+Decouples game code from OS code, and provides performant and easy-to-use systems.

 ## Features
 - Unicode support (recommended to use only monospaced characters)
 - Full ANSI color support, with fallback to lower color depths.: 4-bit, 8-bit, and 24-bit "Truecolor"
 - Framerates as high as 1000's per-second, thanks to smart rendering routines (lazy updating, color-batching)
-- Keyboard/mouse button input detection system.
+- Keyboard/mouse button input detection system
-- Windows is supported.
-Support for Linux and MacOS are planned.
+- Windows support (upport for Linux and MacOS are planned)

 ## Setup
-- Open Visual Studio.
+1. Open Visual Studio.
-- Create a new project.
+2. Create a new project.
-- Filter the templates by "C++" language, and "Windows" platform.
+3. Filter the templates by "C++" language, and "Windows" platform.
-- Choose the "Empty Project" template for Windows.
+4. Choose the "Empty Project" template for Windows.
-- Name your project, choose a save location for the project, and then create the project.
+5. Name your project, choose a save location for the project, and then create the project.
-- Download and extract ConArtist's latest release into your project's folder.
+6. Download and extract ConArtist's latest release into your project's folder.
-- Create your program's main C++ file via ***Project > Add New Item...***
+7. Create your program's main C++ file via ***Project > Add New Item...***
-- Choose "C++ File (.cpp)", and name the file whatever you like (recommendation: "main.cpp").
+8. Choose "C++ File (.cpp)", and name the file whatever you like (recommendation: "main.cpp").
-- Change this Project setting:
+9. Change this Project setting:
 	- ***Project > Properties > C/C++ > Command Line > Additional Options*** = `/Zc:__cplusplus`
 		- This is required due to this library's use of the C++ 11 functions from the UTF8-CPP library.
 		- See [this article](https://learn.microsoft.com/en-us/cpp/build/reference/zc-cplusplus?view=msvc-170) for more details about this setting.
-- Include the ConArtist library, and create the main function, where you'll write your program.
+10. Include the ConArtist library, and create the main function, where you'll write your program.
 ```cpp
 #include "conartist/ConArtist.h"